 At IFC, we offer cash advances on your inheritance.
 With an inheritance advance from IFC, you can access the money your loved one meant for you to have right away.
 The process is fast and easy and you decide how much of your inheritance you’d like to receive immediately.

 We’ve provided hassle-free cash advances since 1992, and we are eager to help you get started!
 Let our friendly staff give you a free, no-obligation consultation.
-We’re happy to walk you through New Hampshire probate laws and accelerate the process.
-There are no hidden fees, no monthly payments, and credit and income are never an issue.
+We’re happy to walk you through New Hampshire probate laws.
+Different from a probate loan, we don’t have hidden fees, monthly payments, or requirements for credit and income.
 There’s no need to wait years for what’s yours.
 Call us at 1-855-340-7846 or contact us online to enjoy your rightful inheritance today!